 Conventional With Profits:

 Few insurance companies now offer Conventional With Profit funds and are more likely to be on your older policies.
-Most older style, conventional with profit policies have an amount set (known as the minimum sum assured) which would be payable on maturity.
+Most of the older style, conventional with profit policies have an amount set (known as the minimum sum assured) which would be payable on maturity.
 During the term of the policy, bonuses are added as a percentage of that sum assured and that is how the value of the policy grows.
 If a terminal bonus is to be added at maturity or on death, it will also be calculated as a percentage of the minimum sum assured.

 Unitised With Profits:

 Some newer profits funds are set up as unit linked funds, where the fund is split into units and your investment premiums buy shares or 'units' in the fund.
-As the value of the investment fund grows and hopefully, its profits, either the price of each unit goes up in value, much like a share price, or you receive your bonuses in the form of additional bonus units being added to your policy.
+As the value of the investment fund grows and hopefully, it profits, either the price of each unit goes up in value, much like a share price, or you receive your bonuses in the form of additional bonus units being added to your policy.

 Death Sum Assured for both types of with profits endowment